WICG/web-app-launch/explainer.md

 * It isn't sufficient to just cancel with `preventDefault`, because that requires you to make the cancel decision synchronously.
 Since the Clients API is asynchronous, you should be able to inspect the existing clients in a promise before deciding whether to override the navigation.
+Thus the event needs to be an `ExtendableEvent`.

 ## Firing the `launch` event